vert-x3/vertx-web-site/src/site/blog/posts/vertx3-says-hello-to-node-developers.md

 date: 2015-07-13
 template: post.html
 author: pmlopes
-draft: true
 ---

 In programming literature it has become the standard to create a hello world program as the first example.
 In this article I'll be demonstrating how `NPM` users can quickly get started with `vert.x`.
 You will see that it is not that different and in fact it can be done using the tools you're used to.
+Note that although we are using `NPM` we are not relying on `node.js`, all `javascript` code runs on the `JVM`.

 ## Hello World Examples

 Here are four simple hello world examples.
 The comments in the code explain how the code works and the text around it explain what it does and how to test it.

 ## Hello Console